Assessment of the Chernobyl disaster by the IAEA published in 2005

 - Debate and information on the results of Chernobyl overall cost and human and health outcomes

-- The deaths by quantity of energy produced from fossil and nuclear energies
+- The deaths per amount of energy produced from fossil and nuclear fuels

 To assess the cost of the Chernobyl disaster, we must consider:

-- direct damage and repair and rehabilitation costs: construction of a concrete sarcophagus around the damaged reactor, cleaning of the site, burial of waste and the most contaminated soil, evacuation of a city of 50 inhabitants and construction of an equivalent city to rehouse the inhabitants, rehousing of the inhabitants of the hundreds of evacuated villages, monitoring of radioactivity,
+- direct damage and repair and rehabilitation costs: construction of a concrete sarcophagus around the damaged reactor, site cleaning, burying of waste and the most contaminated soil, evacuation of a town of 50 inhabitants and construction of an equivalent town to rehouse the inhabitants, rehousing of the inhabitants of the hundreds of evacuated villages, monitoring of radioactivity,

-- losses in agricultural, forestry and industrial production (including the production of electricity from the Chernobyl power station, which was closed permanently in 2000).
+- losses in agricultural, forestry and industrial production (including the production of electricity from the Chernobyl power station which was closed definitively in 2000).

 - Ukraine, for its part, gives a range of 175 to 200 billion dollars and allocated 25% of its budget to Chernobyl in 1991 (3,4% today).
 But these figures do not include the loss of human life or the loss of production of the disabled (65 liquidators).